Bring Me the Horizon: That's the Spirit (2015–2017)

 In late June, the band began to promote pictures of an umbrella symbol being used as a tattoo, and on stickers, and posters across England, the United States, Australia, and Europe; it was later used for a promotional cover for the band's first single.
 The band released a short video in early July where the words "that's the spirit" could be heard in reverse.
 On 21 October 2014, released the single, "Drown".
 On 13 July 2015, the second single "Happy Song" was released, and on 21 July 2015, Sykes revealed the album's name was That's the Spirit.
 The band released the single and music video for "Throne" on 24 July 2015.
 The next single, "True Friends", was released on 24 August 2015.
 A music video for the single, "Follow You", was released on 16 March 2016.
 The music video for the next single, "Avalanche", was released on 23 June 2016.
 A music video for the album's final single, "Oh No", was released on 3 November 2016.
+That's the Spirit debuted at number two in the UK Albums Chart and the US Billboard 200.

 The band embarked on a U.S. tour in October 2015 with support from Issues and PVRIS.
 The band also toured Europe in November 2015, and embarked on a second U.S. tour in April and May 2016.
 This was followed by an Australian tour in September 2016, and a second European tour in November 2016.

 On 22 April 2016, the band performed a live concert with an orchestra conducted by Simon Dobson at the Royal Albert Hall in London.
 The concert marked the first time the band had performed with a live orchestra.
 It was recorded, and the live album, Live at the Royal Albert Hall, was released on 2 December 2016 through the crowdfunding platform PledgeMusic on CD, DVD, and vinyl, with all proceeds donated to Teenage Cancer Trust.
 Following the show, Fish hinted at the possibility of doing a full tour with an orchestra, saying: "It seems almost a bit of a shame to go to all this effort for months and months for just one night."

 Amo (2018–2019)

 In August 2018, cryptic posters appeared in major cities throughout the world with the message "do you wanna start a cult with me?".
 The posters were attributed by major media outlets to the band only by their use of the hexagram logo previously used by the band.
-During this time the band themselves have not acknowledged their involvement with the campaign publicly.
+During this time, the band themselves have not acknowledged their involvement with the campaign publicly.
 Each poster provided a unique phone number and a website address.
 The website provided a brief message titled "An Invitation To Salvation" and shows the date of 21 August 2018.
 The phone lines placed fans on hold with lengthy, varied audio messages that changed frequently.
 Some of these messages reportedly end with a distorted audio clip of what was assumed to be new music from the band.